ClementGre/HackCable/README.md

 HackCable is coded in TypeScript, using Webpack + Babel.

-The code is using a unique npm configuration, but there is two webpack configuration files, and two main folders:
+The code is using only one npm configuration, but there is two webpack configuration files, and two main folders:
 - ``src`` is the code of the library itself
 - ``web`` is the website that allow to test the library, and to make an example of use.
 The ``:web`` tasks allow to use this part of the code, associated with the webpack config : ``webpack.config.web.js``.

 # Tasks

-TypeScript Types checking and generating
+TypeScript Type checking and generating

 ``type-check``
 ``type-check:watch``
 ``build:types``

-Tasks about the library itself
+Build the library itself

-``build:js``
-``build``

-Tasks about the web app (example + library tester)

-``build:web:js``
+``build:src``

+Build or start the live server of the web page that use the library

 ``build:web``

 ``serve:web``